Roasted Carrot Harissa Hummus

 • 1 can chickpeas, drained (if cooking from scratch, cook a half a cup of raw chickpeas)

-• 1 lemon juiced (about 3 tbsp)
+• 1 lemon juiced (about 3 tablespoons)

 • 2 tablespoons tahini